SergioNGCR/wallet-project/README.md

 ### Run Wallet-Server:

 1. Still on the project root folder.
+2. Run `./gradlew :wallet-server:docker` to build the docker image named 'wallet-server-sergio'
+3. To start the 'wallet-server-sergio' container run:
+    ```
+    docker run --rm -p 59090:59090 --network wallet-project-sergio --name wallet-server-sergio wallet-server-sergio
+    ```
+    3.2.
+If you want to run 'wallet-server-sergio' locally run:
-2. Run `java -jar wallet-server/build/libs/wallet-server-0.0.1-SNAPSHOT.jar`
+    `java -jar wallet-server/build/libs/wallet-server-1.0.jar`
-3. Server should start and when ready it should be listening on port 59090.
+4. Server should start and when ready it should be listening on port 59090.
     ```
     If everything is good you should see a log message like:
     - gRPC Server started, listening on address: *, port: 59090